 What does an executive coach do?

-Contrary to popular belief, a coaching is not where the client comes for advice.
-Instead both coach and client take responsibility for the relationship and give power to the relationship by specifying at the outset—and throughout—what they want to achieve and exactly how they want to work together.
-The coach doesn't have all ‘the answers," instead shows up in a way that is supportive to the client and helpful in developing their success.
+Contrary to popular belief, coaching is not where the client typically comes for advice.
+Instead both coach and client take responsibility for the relationship and grant power to the relationship by specifying at the outset—and throughout—what they want to achieve and exactly how they want to work together.
+Although a trusted advisor, the coach doesn't have all ‘the answers," instead shows up in a way that is supportive to the client and helpful in developing their success.
 Accountability is probably the single factor that impacts a client's success in a coaching engagement.

 How do you work to create a safe space for clients and what does that safe space look like?